bec-uk/bec_services/readme.txt

 ------------

 Requirements:
- - PHP 5.x with curl and PDO enabled
+ - PHP 5.x or 7.x with curl and PDO enabled
+   	Install the php-mysql package or you could try: sudo pecl install pdo_mysql
  - The Composer dependency management tool (https://getcomposer.org/)
  - The Google Client Library and the Overcast API which will both be downloaded using Composer with the command: composer install
- - MySQL database server (by default; PDO may allow use with others, but SQL statements used may need modification in the scripts)
+ - MySQL database server (by default; PDO may allow use with other databases, but SQL statements used may need modification in the scripts)
  - PHPGraphLib if graphing functionality is desired - can be retrieved using git with the command: git clone https://github.com/elliottb/phpgraphlib.git